+'''

 sudo yum install gcc gcc-c++ gcc-gnat

+'''

-This is necessary for C/C/Ada projects and for building and installing the Protocol Buffers library, as described below.
+This is necessary for C/C/Ada projects.
 This command will also install required dependencies for the gcc, gcc-c, and gcc-gnat packages.

 Python 2.7

 Python 2.7.5 is installed by default on CentOS 7/RHEL 7.
 If it is not already installed then install python 2.7.